The International Public Policy Observatory

 If you are a decision-maker tackling the social impacts of COVID-19 and how to address them, we’re keen to learn from your experiences and insights, and shape our content accordingly.
 We want to know what questions you most need answers to, and what kind of research evidence would be most helpful for you to understand and address the full, long-term impacts of COVID-19.
 Click here to tell us more.

-If you are an academic researching the social impacts of COVID-19 and responses to it, we’re keen to find out more about your work – and, if you like, to share relevant studies with you.
-We are also aiming to build a network of topic specialists who can contribute to IPPO’s content by writing blogs, rapid answers and topic snapshots.
+If you are an academic researching the social impacts of COVID-19 and responses to it, we’re keen to find out more about your work – and, if it’s of interest, to share relevant studies with you.
+We are also building a network of topic specialists who can contribute to IPPO’s content by writing blogs, rapid answers and topic snapshots.
 Click here to contact us.

 Finally, if you have any other questions about IPPO, please email us at email@example.com